asenousy/productsSearch/README.md

 ## Load JSON file

-we use XMLHttpRequest and as soom as its ready the responseText property returns the JSON as a text string which we can convert to a Json object using JSON.parse
+we use XMLHttpRequest and as soon as its ready the responseText property returns the JSON as a text string which we can convert to a Json object using JSON.parse

 ```
 // load the json file